Lytham St Annes: St Annes

-St Annes-on-the-Sea (also known as St Annes-on-Sea or St Annes) was a 19th-century planned town, officially founded on 31 March 1875 when the cornerstone of the St Anne's Hotel was laid.
+St Annes-on-the-Sea (also known as St Annes-on-Sea or St Annes) was a 19th-century planned town.
+St Anne's Church was built as a chapel of ease in 1873, and St Annes-on-the-Sea railway station opened in the same year.
+An official founding ceremony for the town was held on 31 March 1875, when the cornerstone of the St Anne's Hotel was laid.
 The town was developed from 1875 after Thomas Fair, agent to the Clifton Estate, sold leases to the St Anne's on the Sea Land and Building Company.
 Plans for the town were laid out by the Bury firm of architects Maxwell and Tuke who later went on to construct Blackpool Tower.
 There was an open-air seawater swimming pool from 1916 until the mid-1980s.

 St Annes is the original home of Premium Bonds and their prize-selecting computer ERNIE, which were on a site between Shepherd Road and Heyhouses Lane.
 Premium Bonds operated from there for more than 40 years before moving to Blackpool.
 The shopping area declined towards the end of the 20th century and was redeveloped in an attempt to attract more retailers and shoppers.
 As part of this project, a restaurant quarter was established, centred around Wood Street.
 The work included a £2m restoration of Ashton Gardens, a park near the town centre, in 2009.